-loathsome corruptions may be gasping and skeleton hand from his pocket he demongeons, he triumphantly obtained a diplomat mate, set out to explore the unknown world of Indian literature, in the wake of Six William Jones.
-The fervour of Leyden's genius drank up the springs of his life, Unable to refrain from study, he bent over his books for ten hours a day, while the Indian fever was preying on his life.
-He died, after giving promise of far out-rivaling Sir William Jones in the extent and amount of his Oriental learning and knowledge, The story of the triumphs of his energy, talent, genius, and will, over the most depressing circumstances, should be told in every lonely home as an inspiration and ex-
+It is long since Dr. Leyden died, and the ecord of his life may be considered old ; is not so, for the example of his energy and the greatness of his genius are too precious shades of forgetfulness.
+Besides, his eccen- He was born one of the poorest of Scotgour of his fame, and the majesty of his intedect, lifted him triumphantly above the depressions of his condition, and eventually placed him amongst the chiefs in the republic of letters.
+Leyden attended the parish school, where he obtained the rudiments of his education with naked feet and he took his position on the forms of the University of Edinburgh in the coarsest of homespun.
+This a student to theology, contrived in the course of his probation to acquire the mastery over eleven languages.
+It was Bishop soul must have felt the force and truth of Heber that first stumbled on him, in an old this sentiment.
+And therefore we have offgeons, he triumphantly obtained a diplomat mate, set out to explore the unknown world of Indian literature, in the wake of Sic William Jones.
+The fervour of Leyden's genius drank up the springs of his life, Unable to refrain from study, he bent over NOVEMBER 22, his books for ten hours a day, while the Indian fever was preying on his life.
+He died, after giving promise of far out-rivaling Sir William Jones in the extent and amount of his Ociental learning and knowledge, The story of the triumphs of his energy, talent, genius, and will, over the most depressing circumstances, should be told in every lonely home as an inspiration and ex- Perseverance.

-Perseverance.

 Let not the failure of your first efforts deter you.
-Alexander Bethane's first effort for print was a contribution to the " Amethyst;" but the lady at whose request be wrote it, acvised him not to send it.
+Alexander Bethune's first effort for print was a contribution to the " Amethyst ;" but the lady at whose request he wrote it, acvised him not to send it.
 He wrote an article for " Blackwood," and it was declined.
-A host of others have tried, and they have failed; but where there has been a firm and settled purpose to succeed, they have tried, and tried and tried again, and in the end they have been successful.
+A host of others have tried, and they have failed ; but where there has been a firm and settled purpose to succeed. they have tried, and tried and tried again, and in the end they have been successful.
 Let not the unfavourable opinion of others deter you.
-Xenocrates was a disciple of Plato, and a fellow student with Aristotle.
-Plato used to call Xenocrates " a dull ass that needed the spur," and Aristode " a mettlesome horse that needed the curb."
-When, after the death of Plato, the Chair of Instruction in the Academy was vacant, the choice of a successor lay between Aristotle and Xenocrates; the honour was conferred upon Xenocrates.

-" If it should please God," said a father once, " to take away one of my children, I hope it will be my son Isaac," as he looked upon him as the most unpromising.
+Xenocrates was a disciple of Plato, and a fellow student with Ariatotle.
+Plato used to call Xenocrates "a dull ass that needed the spur," and Aristode " a mettlesome horse that needed the curb."
+When, after the death of Plato, the Chair of Instruction in the Academy was vacant, the choice of a successor lay between Aristotle and Xenocrates ; the honour was conferred upon Xenocrates. " If it should please God," said a father once. " to take away one of my children, I hope it will be my son Isaac," as he looked upon him as the most unpromising.
 That child became the truly eminent Dr. Isaas Barrow.
-Such was the character of Sheridan, in his earliest days, that his mother regarded him as "the dullest and most hopeless of her sons".
-In spite of the unfavourable opinion which others had formed of these men, they rose, and so may you.
+Such was the character of Sheridan, in his earliest days, that his mother regarded him as " the dullest and most hope-less of her sons " In spite of the unfavourable opinion which others had formed of these men, they rose, and so may you.
 Be as resolute, be as diligent, be as patient, be as persevering as they were, and success will as certainly put its seal upon your efforts as upon theirs.
 A Picture in the Room.